What is a brand community?

 A brand community helps in brand awareness and brand building.
 Engaging with loyal customers creates customer retention and brand advocates.
 This is because, in a community, customers are usually emotionally connected with the brand.
 They use the products religiously, engage with the content, share it on social media and bring back potential customers.

-How to build a brand community?
+How to build a brand community to increase Brand Loyalty?

 For most of the brands, some people already like the brand.
 One has to rally them together and provide a platform for them to communicate.